• 121 Granton Dr Unit 8-10, Richmond Hill, ON L4B 3N4

 Stage 3: Planning

-Planning is about turning your concept into a feasible project.
-This stage involves detailed planning of the product design, development timeline, budget, and resources.
+Effective planning turns your product concept into a feasible project.
+This stage outlines the design, development timeline, budget, and necessary resources, highlighting how does a PLD work.

 Techniques for Planning: